omarboukhris/GrammarParser/README.md

 # V 0.2 :

-TODO :
+* TODO :
-	* write doc
+	- write doc
-	* adapt CYK parser to 2NF normal form for more speed/efficiency and less memory consomption DONE :
+	- adapt CYK parser to 2NF normal form for more speed/efficiency and less memory consomption
+	- find a way to generate data format on the fly while unfolding parse tree

+* DONE :
-	* Encode "generator" syntax in dictionaries.
-The new syntax subsumes the old one, where generator rules are optional to define a language example : dummyCpp.grm
+	- Encode "generator" syntax in dictionaries.
+The new syntax subsumes the old one, where generator rules are optional to define a language

+example :

+dummyCpp.grm
 ```javascript
 // example of unambiguous grammar that should be read by the generator